jasper166/TerisGame/README.md

+A simple Teris game using Pygame.
-Run the `main.py` file to play game.
+Run `main.py` to play.
+Use arrow keys to control.